dSunny90/SendingState/README.md

 ## Purpose

 - **Configurable**
-  A component receives a model to configure itself
+  A component receives a model to configure itself.

+- **Bindable**
+  A view model binds its state to a Configurable component.

 When you’re building a data-driven UI in Swift, it’s common to fall into a mix of patterns — configuring views directly and juggling internal state inside UI components.
 These approaches often work… until your app scales.
 Then things get messy.